-This course will provide pre-service students insight into the overall physical education program for children in grades K-6.
-Emphasis is placed on program development, curriculum planning, and instructional methods and strategies that are intended to provide an understanding of the skill theme approach to children's physical education.
+This course will provide pre-service students insight into the overall physical education program for children in grades K-5.
+Emphasis is placed on program development, curriculum planning, and instructional methods and strategies that are intended to provide an understanding of the fundamental motor skill approach to children's physical education.
 Students are provided with both observation and peer teaching experiences.